jpasqua/ESPTemplateProcessor/README.md

 # ESPTemplateProcessor
-Reads a textual template from SPIFFS, processes it, and sends the result to an established web client
+Reads a textual template from SPIFFS, processes it, and sends the result to an established web client.

 ### Notes